-A limitation of open-source solvers is that their performance starts to degrade with increase in model size.
-Choice of the optimizer depends on the type and scale of the problem being solved.
+A limitation of open-source solvers is that their performance starts to degrade with an increase in model size.
+The choice of the optimizer depends on the type and scale of the problem being solved.

 Management Science offers vast avenues to boost revenues and suppress costs.
 Along with that, it also highlights strategies to minimize delays and increase product quality which in turn increases customer satisfaction.
 Nowadays, more and more businesses are rushing to leverage these advanced mathematical tools to enhance their processes.
-Sticking with old and traditional methods is not an option anymore.
-For a business to withstand new entrants and beat existing competitors in today’s highly dynamic markets, it has to upgrade its decision-making process with unprecedented approaches which are now possible, thanks to technological advancements.
+Sticking with antiquated and traditional methods is not an option anymore.
+For a business to withstand new entrants and beat existing competitors in today’s highly dynamic markets, it has to upgrade its decision-making process with unprecedented approaches that, thanks to technological advancement, are now possible.

 Analysts with its deep understanding of various businesses/verticals and skilled personnel with the requisite technical acumen can help accelerate this process for you as a customer.
-Analysts brings in its experience of developing efficient optimization models of huge scale which you can leverage to optimize your business processes.
+We, at Analysts, bring our experience of developing efficient optimization models of huge scales that you can leverage to optimize your business processes.